luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 [http://matt.crg.eu/#get_ifeatures](http://matt.crg.eu/#get_ifeatures)
 `matt get_ifeatures`

 Use get_ifeatures command to retrieve 50 features of interest for introns.
-Introns need to be described by a table with basic information like their genomic coordinates and a gene ID of genes the introns belong to.
-If the table does not yet contain gene IDs, you might use the command  [retr_geneids](http://matt.crg.eu/#retr_geneids)  for extracting gene IDs from any GTF file for given genomic events, like exons, introns, genes
+Introns need to be described by a table with basic information (genomic coordinates, gene ID of genes the introns belong to).
+If the table does not yet contain gene IDs (i.e. didnt use GTF flag in `get_vast`), you can use  [retr_geneids](http://matt.crg.eu/#retr_geneids)  to extracting gene IDs from any GTF file for given genomic events, like exons, introns, genes.

 ![enter image description here](http://matt.crg.eu/graphics/ov_introns.png)